no-1ne/react-native-bootcamp/_posts/2017-06-25-authentication.md

     }
   }
 ```
-In the following method we check if the user is logged in and than if he is we set the `user_id` state to current user id. otherwise we navigate the use to the Login Screen.
+In the following method we check if the user is logged in and than if he is, we set the `user_id` state to current user id. otherwise we navigate the use to the Login Screen.
 * Change the db update inside `addData()` method as follows, don't blame me if you get `can't find variable goBack` error
 	`this.databaseRef.child(""+this.state.user_id).update(put_object).then(goBack('Main')).catch((error) => alert(error));`